 Import-Module "C:\inetpub\wwwroot\Citrix\StorageCenter\Tools\SfConfig\SfConfig.dll" New-Zone -Passphrase passphrase -ExternalAddress https://szcfqdn.com <!--NeedCopy-->

-Passphrase: Is the passphrase you want to assign to the site.
+Passphrase: Is the passphrase that you want to assign to the site.
 Make a note of it.
 You cannot recover the passphrase from the controller.
-If you lose the passphrase, you cannot reinstall storage zones controller.
+If you lose the passphrase, you cannot reinstall the storage zones controller.
 Join more storage zones controllers to the storage zone, or recover the storage zone if the server fails.